 Each homeowners insurance policy offers different protection, but standard policies usually provide:

-- Broad coverage for damage to your house and any permanent structures on your property (unless the cause of the damage is specifically excluded in your policy).
+- Dwelling coverage for damage to your house and certain attached structures on your property (unless the cause of the damage is specifically excluded in your policy).

 - Damage to your personal property due to causes specified in your policy.
 (Yep, it's those "named perils" again!)